-Last night, I attended a fundraiser for my friend Stacy who is running the Boston Marathon on behalf of Adrianne Haslet-Davis.
+Last night, I attended a fundraiser thanks to the Fundraising Management Consulting, Stacy who is running the Boston Marathon on behalf of Adrianne Haslet-Davis, I love how she is always involved in different GoFundMe fundraisers.
 For those of you who do not remember Adrianne, she is the professional dancer who lost part of her leg as a result of an injury sustained at last year’s unfortunate marathon event.
 Stacy herself was not far away, standing in the grandstands at the finish line when the bomb went off.

 Some of you know that to run Boston you either have to qualify or run for a charity and raise money.
 Stacy is running for the Limbs for Life Foundation, an organization that is dedicated to providing prosthetic limbs to those who do not have the financial resources to obtain these expensive devices.
 This will be her second marathon!
 For those who have a below the knee amputation like Adrianne, the cost to get a new prosthetic is $2,500.